 During the lease term in Stanley

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Stanley, the tenant must allow us to enter the rental home.
-Some solid reasons to enter rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Stanley, the tenant must allow us to enter the rental property.
+Some justifiable reasons to go into rental home are to:

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Stanley.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Stanley.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for rental investors in Stanley
+a good source for rental investors in Stanley

-- Before you lease out your property in Stanley
+- Before you move a tenant into your investment in Stanley

 - Collections and evictions